Urban Book Circle®

 After this match, things were looking good.
 Fans were delighted: out of five matches, Serbia won four, scored twelve goals, conceded only five and the only loss was against France.
 Antic said that “the most important thing is that we are getting people to get excited about football again, for their national team.
 The first objective that I set for myself when I took over the team is for the people to re-identify with their colours and the best formula to do so was with a winning team, with character.
 The atmosphere is almost euphoric.
 I think that is what these people lacked to be happy after Serbian football went through a bad time for many things and for many reasons.”

-In late 2018, I spoke with Miodrag Jesic who played with Antic at Partizan Belgrade.
+In late 2018, I had the opportunity to speak with Miodrag Jesic who played with Antic at Partizan Belgrade.

 “Antic is the real deal.
 Antara (as we called him at Partizan) was Partizan captain when Ante ‘Bice’ Mladinic called me up from the juniors to the first team at the pre-season preliminaries in Rovinj.
 I remember – because Bice called me up late – I arrived in Rovinj but I didn’t bring my passport as I didn’t know that we were going to Trieste for shopping on our day off.
 So everyone went to Trieste but only I stayed in the Eden Hotel in Rovinj.
 When we were all together again at dinner, Antara (as captain) presented me with a beautiful watch that they bought me in Trieste as a gift and souvenir for my first pre-season with the Partizan first team.
 That was a long time ago but I will never forget that.
 That was something special that I will always remember.
 Antara is a great man firstly and a great player and expert.”